mit-pdos/perennial/README.md

 ## Compiling

-We develop Perennial using Coq master and maintain compatibility with Coq 8.15.
+We develop Perennial using Coq master and maintain compatibility with the latest version of Coq.
 If CI (updated dependencies) is broken above Perennial should still compile but is currently incompatible with an upstream change to one of our dependencies.
 We try to avoid this situation.

 This project uses git submodules to include several dependencies.
 You should run `git submodule update --init --recursive` to set that up.